 Miami Beach Art Deco District is truly like stepping back in time.
-With candy-colored buildings dating back to ’30s and ’40s, neon signs and plenty of lush palm trees.
+With candy-colored buildings dating back to the ’30s and ’40s, neon signs, and plenty of lush palm trees.

 Please keep in mind these details are subject to change.
 Due to COVID-19, social distancing and face coverings may be required.
 Be sure to check local health officials’ safety regulations and each establishment’s website for updated information before making final plans.

 This post contains affiliate links, meaning if you buy something through one of these links, I may earn a small commission, at no extra cost to you.
 Please read my full disclosure policy for more information.